aabel14/GuitarLang/README.md

 | `AD`    | -          | Swap the top two items          |
 | `AE`    | -          | Discard the top item from stack |

----

-### Arithmetic
+### Arithmetic Operations
-computes operation on top two items on stack and replaces them with the result.
+Computes operation on top two items on stack and replaces them with the result.

 | Command | Operation           |
 |---------|-------------------|